Platelet-Rich Plasma (PRP) and Surgical Biology: Understanding PRP Preparation and the Body’s Natural Repair Processes

 The Biology of Platelets and Tissue Response

-When tissue disruption occurs, platelets interact with exposed collagen and other structural proteins within the extracellular matrix.
-During this process, platelets release signaling molecules that participate in complex cellular communication pathways.
+When tissue injury occurs, platelets interact with exposed collagen and structural proteins in the extracellular matrix.
+As a result, platelets release signaling molecules that influence cellular communication pathways.

 Within minutes of vascular disruption: